eurekaclinical/javautil/README.md

 Latest release: [![Latest release](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/javautil/badge.svg)](https://maven-badges.herokuapp.com/maven-central/org.eurekaclinical/javautil)

+## Version 4.0.1
+* Avoid NullPointerExceptions when writing null values to a delimited file.

 ## Version 4.0
 * Added a factory to the collections package for creating hashmaps with an expected capacity (number of key-value pairs).
 * Removed support in the pom.xml for generating a tarball/zipfile.